 What I mean is, some of the privately-owned or pay-to-enter buildings might kick up a stink if they see for-profit photography occurring without a permit or advance permission.
 I’ll dive into more about this, later.

-Locations nearby with rain cover
+Locations near SF City Hall with rain cover

 This may require either some pre-scouting if you have time to do so, or we can explore together day-of.
 For example, the Bill Graham Civic Auditorium has an overhang that could be used for photos, if you don’t mind the 30-second sprint to get there from City Hall.